FREQUENTLY ASKED QUESTIONS FOR CRAIG ALLEN DESIGNS

 You can even mix cabinet hardware finishes if you want a bold look.
 The variety of available finishes provides the freedom to mix and match.

-Popular kitchen cabinet hardware finishes are either gold toned, silver toned or bronze-to-black toned.
+A. Popular kitchen cabinet hardware finishes are either gold toned, silver toned or bronze-to-black toned.

 Kitchen cabinet hardware in gold tones went out of style in the 90s, but brass is back, thanks to its popularity in contemporary-styled kitchens.
 Today’s brass and gold tone finishes are soft and warm.
 Think bright brass, satin brass and antique brass.

 Shiny cabinet door and drawer hardware comes in an array of silver tones.
 Satin chrome, polished nickel, antique pewter and stainless steel finishes are all available options.

 Kitchen cabinet hardware in bronze-to-black tones, such as aged or oil-rubber bronze or matte black, are very popular because homeowners are choosing black, white or grey painted finishes for their cabinets.
 Hardware in the bronze-to-black range can either complement or contrast with these finish colors.

 A. The number of available kitchen countertop materials today is greater and more diverse than ever.